-- 1-page Curriculum Vitae (CV) or resume of key personnel who are proposed for the program. - Letters of support from program partners describing the roles and responsibilities of each partner. - If your organization has a Negotiated Indirect Cost Rate Agreement (NICRA) and includes NICRA charges in the budget, include your latest NICRA as a PDF file. - Official permission letters, if required for program activities. - Not-for-profit certificate registrations; organizations who fail to submit their non-profit registration will not be eligible.
+- 1-page Curriculum Vitae (CV) or resume of key personnel who are proposed for the program - Letters of support from program partners describing the roles and responsibilities of each partner - If your organization has a Negotiated Indirect Cost Rate Agreement (NICRA) and includes NICRA charges in the budget, include your latest NICRA as a PDF file. - Official permission letters, if required for program activities.